 ONG is an acronym that means “on God”.
 In other words, it means “I swear” or “I swear to God”.

-When someone posts OnG on social media platforms such Snapchat, TikTok or Twitter, it means that they want to express their honesty.
+When someone posts ONG on social media platforms such as Snapchat, TikTok or Twitter, it means that they want to express their honesty.

 This slang phrase is popular among younger Internet users.
 It is similar to saying “no cap”.

 This basically translates into “I swear to God, this movie is great.”

 As you can see, they are trying to underline the fact that they are being honest.
 In other words, they really do like the movie.
 They are not lying or being sarcastic about it.

 In the screenshot above, you can see that the poster is trying to drive home the fact that their food is really good.
 They also use the slang phrase bussin.